 As nerve pathways change and as they become more engrained in our brains and emotions, it’s much easier for our brains to perceive anything as a threat and continue to send pain signals, getting stuck in a vicious cycle.

-I attended a Pelvic Pain Program this year and they suggested to imagine the nerve pathways like a ski hill.
+I attended a Pelvic Pain Program at McMaster University and they suggested to imagine the nerve pathways like a ski hill.
 The more skiers who go down that specific area, the deeper the grooves in the snow will get from their skis.
 Because of this, following skiers, will be more easily guided down those already deep grooves in the snow.
 Now imagine each skier as a pain signal and the ski grooves as the pathway.
 It becomes second nature for your brain to associate any sensation to pain due to the easy access of pain pathways (ski grooves) created by multiple pain episodes (Skiers).

-Don’t get me wrong, you may still have conditions in the pelvis that have not been fully treated (Endometriosis, IC, IBD, Crohn’s etc.), so sensitization of nerve pathways may not be your only problem, but is it likely that your nerve pathways are part of it.
+Don’t get me wrong, you may still have conditions in the pelvis that have not been fully treated (Endometriosis, IC, IBD, Crohn’s etc.), so sensitization of nerve pathways may not be your only problem, but it is likely that your nerve pathways are part of it.

 Bladder Pain Example:

 Without our knowledge, our brains constantly collect information on how much urine is in our bladder.
 The brain allows us to continue our normal activities and be unaware of our bladder until it is at full capacity.
 As the bladder fills, more and more messages are sent to the brain due to the nerves firing within the bladder.
-When full, the brain makes us aware of the need to relieve ourselves.
+When full, the brain makes us aware of the need to go to the bathroom to relieve ourselves.
 If we don’t go the toilet and the bladder continues to fill, we will start feeling discomfort or pain.
 Once the bladder is empty again, we are allowed to continue our normal activities without noticing our bladder – until it becomes full again.